pythonsingapore/pythonsingapore/README.md

 # How to setup this project locally

 Fork this repository, then clone your fork.
+Don't forget to initialize the submodules in your local clone:

+    git submodule init
+    git submodule update

 Next you should create a virtual environment for your local development:

     mkvirtualenv -p python2.7 pysg